 - are pregnant or think you might be pregnant

 A peritoneal fluid culture can be performed in your doctor’s office or a hospital.
-You will be asked to empty your bladder before the procedure.
+You’ll be asked to empty your bladder before the procedure.
 A spot on your lower abdomen will be cleaned with an antiseptic, and you will receive local anesthesia to numb the area.

 During the procedure, you might feel pressure.
 If a lot of fluid is being removed, dizziness or lightheadedness is not uncommon.
 If you feel discomfort or dizziness, tell your doctor.

-You will be asked to sign a consent form before the procedure.
-There is a small chance of puncturing the bowel, bladder, or an abdominal blood vessel.
-If you are having a large amount of fluid removed, you will have a slight risk of low blood pressure or kidney failure.
-As with all invasive procedures, there is also a risk of infection.
+You’ll be asked to sign a consent form before the procedure.
+There’s a small chance of leaking fluid after the procedure.
+The bowel, bladder, or an abdominal blood vessel can also be punctured, but this is rare.
+As with all invasive procedures, there’s also a risk of infection.

-Once the culture is done, it is sent to a laboratory, where a Gram stain and culture are performed.
-A Gram stain is used to show the differences in the types of bacteria.
+Once the culture is done, it’s sent to a laboratory where a Gram’s stain and culture are performed.
+A Gram’s stain is used to show the differences in the types of bacteria.
 Abnormal results might show: